 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 18.71 minutes getting to work every day.

 The education level of Yuma citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 20.15% of adults 25 and older in Yuma have a college degree.

-The per capita income in Yuma in 2010 was $20,661, which is middle income relative to Arizona, and lower middle income relative to the rest of the US.
-This equates to an annual income of $82,644 for a family of four.
+The per capita income in Yuma in 2018 was $27,993, which is upper middle income relative to Arizona, and middle income relative to the rest of the US.
+This equates to an annual income of $111,972 for a family of four.
 However, Yuma contains both very wealthy and poor people as well.

 The most common language spoken in Yuma is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Tagalog.